jtcaovan/shopping-cart/README.md

 * Tailwind CSS

 ## Challenges
-* Had difficult implementing Redux into the application.
+* Struggled to implement Redux into the application, ended up using Redux-Toolkit to simplify the process.
+*